megaeriv/Exploratory-Data-Analysis---SQL/README.md

 ---

 ## Exploration
-The Data exploration would be done in 6 steps namely:
+The Data exploration would be done in 6 categories namely:
 * Database Exploration 🔍
 * Dimension Exporation 🔡
 * Date Exploration 📅